oss-generic/process/docs/ReviewingPrs.md

 1. Use GitHub's review feature to add comments.
    * Use `start a review` option when adding comments on the latest version of a PR diff.
      Use the `add single comment` when responding to an existing thread of discussion in a PR diff.

+1. Approve or request changes at the end of the review.
+   * If changes are needed, choose `Request changes`.
+     Also change the status label to `s.Ongoing`.
+   * Else, choose `Approve`.
+If you are the main reviewer, change status to `s.ToMerge`.

-   * Do not use `Approve` unless you are fully satisfied with the current state of the PR. <br>
+   > Do not use `Approve` unless you are fully satisfied with the current state of the PR. <br>
        i.e. NOT allowed: `Let me approve this first while you fix the remaining minor problems`.

 ## Tips for reviewers